-I’I’m sure we’ve all heard at one time or another that breakfast is the most important meal of the day.
+We’ve all heard at one time or another that breakfast is the most important meal of the day.
 I’m sure my mom said that to me a few times.
-The problem is that in today’s busy world most of us run out the door with a breakfast bar and that’s about it.
+The problem is that in today’s busy world, most of us run out the door with a breakfast bar and that’s about it.
 Everybody’s just too busy to sit down and have a healthy breakfast.

 Hannah Littlecott from Cardiff University’s Centre for the Development and Evaluation of Complex Interventions for Public Health Improvement (DECIPher), lead author of the study, said, “While breakfast consumption has been consistently associated with general health outcomes and acute measures of concentration and cognitive function, evidence regarding links to concrete educational outcomes has until now been unclear.”

-If your child is eating breakfast at home, here are some tips on how to see that not only your children but the whole family can have a healthy breakfast and still get to school and work on time.
+If your child is eating breakfast at home, here are some tips on how to see that not only your children but the whole family can have a healthy meal and still get to school and work on time.

 - Discourage late night snacking as this can reduce your child’s appetite for a good breakfast in the morning.

-- Set your alarm an extra 10 to 15 minutes earlier so you have plenty of time to prepare and eat breakfast.
+- Set your alarm an extra 10 to 15 minutes earlier, so you have plenty of time to prepare and eat breakfast.

 - Finally, be a good role model.
 Children often reflect their parents’ behavior.

-The USDA has some great information on food and nutrition for children and teens.
+The USDA has some excellent information on food and nutrition for children and teens.
 Both the Food Network and the Cooking Channel have some great ideas for preparing healthy breakfasts for the whole family.
-Check out the Super Healthy Kids website for meal planning ideas and great recipes for the entire family.
+Check out the Super Healthy Kids website for meal planning ideas and recipes for the entire family.
 Listed below are some free or low-cost eBooks available at Amazon.com.